 Additionally, the 3M Commercial Solutions Division can provide disinfectant cleaners that meet the U.S. Environmental Protection Agency’s (EPA) Emerging Pathogen Policy.
 These sanitizers may be considered for use against this coronavirus, which causes COVID-19 on non-critical, hard, non-porous surfaces that may be found in the workplace.

 Employers should be aware that common sanitizers and disinfectants could contain hazardous chemicals.
 Where workers are exposed to hazardous chemicals, employers must comply with the U.S. Occupational Safety and Health Administration’s (OSHA) Hazard Communication standard (29 CFR 1910.1200) or other applicable regional/local regulations as well as Personal Protective Equipment standards (Ex.
 29 CFR 1926 Subpart E in construction or 29 CFR 1910 Subpart I in general industry) and other applicable OSHA chemical standards.
 Employers should also consult OSHA’s Guidance on Preparing Workplaces for COVID-19 for more information.

 We also encourage you to check out our other blogs in this series, including general guidelines to help the construction industry safely return to work and how to help select PPE per recommended guidance from the CDC provided during this COVID-19 pandemic.

 Connect with 3M Resources

 We have many solutions to help you as you plan for a safe construction job site, from innovative products to world-class technical support.
-For more resources, visit www.3m.com/coronavirus as well as our construction safety website where you can download the full construction guidance document about working safely during the COVID-19 pandemic.
+For more resources, visit www.3m.com/coronavirus as well as our construction safety website where you can download the full construction guidance document about working safely during the COVID-19 pandemic and you should review this guidance from U.S. OSHA.
 Contact your local 3M representative for more information on product-specific solutions.